knpuniversity/symfony2-series/knpu/episode2/repository.rst

         // nothing here... boring!
     }

-So where does ``findAll`` method live?
+So where does the ``findAll`` method live?
 The answer is Doctrine's base `EntityRepository`_ class, which we're extending.
 If we `open it`_, you'll find some of the helpful methods that we talked about in the previous screencast, including ``findAll()``.
 So *every* repository class comes with a few helpful